-The Birding Cup is Shaver’s Creek Environmental Center’s annual fundraising event to support educational programming and related research projects.
+The Birding Cup is Shaver’s Creek Environmental Center’s annual fundraising event to support projects that enhance educational programming, research, wildlife habitat, and facilities.
 Although there is no participation fee, in the spirit of the fundraiser and to help defer costs, teams are asked to solicit pledges and contributions of at least $100 through the Community Funded site or by using the Birding Cup pledge sheet (PDF).
 In lieu of outside support, teams can make an in-kind donation.

 The Birding Cup is awarded to the team that counts the most bird species during the 24 hours of the event within a defined seven-county region in Central Pennsylvania.
 During the COVID-19 pandemic, the event was extended to our Global Community in a non-competitive way so participants could work together across the Earth to tally as many species as possible.
 Whether competing locally or just for fun around the globe, everyone should, at the minimum, adhere to local COVID-19 safety protocols as well as practice proper birding ethics.

 The following set of rules are specific to those teams choosing to participate in the traditional Birding Cup, County Cup, Birding Boot, Potter Mug, and Micro Cup categories.
 These standards and practices, with which participants must comply, are adapted from the Big Day Count rules established by the American Birding Association and the World Series of Birding.
 All participants must be familiar with and willing to comply with all of the rules in order to compete.